 1.3 to review the use of the band 5 091-5 150 MHz by the fixed-satellite service (Earth-to-space) (limited to feeder links of the non-GSO mobile-satellite service) in accordance with Resolution 114 (Rev.WRC-03);

-1.4 to consider spectrum requirements for the development of terrestrial mobile broadband applications and possible regulatory actions, including additional allocations to the mobile service and identification of bands for IMT, taking into account Resolution [MOBILE] [MOBILE-B] and the results of ITU-R studies.
+1.4 to consider spectrum requirements for the development of terrestrial mobile broadband applications and possible regulatory actions, including additional allocations to the mobile service and identification of bands for IMT, taking into account Resolution [MOBILE] and the results of ITU-R studies.

-1.5 to consider regulatory provisions, including frequency allocations, for active services in the range 275 - 1 000 GHz, taking due account of frequency bands used by passive services identified in footnote RR 5.565 and possible consequential regulatory provisions in accordance with Resolution [THz_active] (WRC-12);

 1.6 to consider an allocation in the band 77.5 – 78 GHz to the Radiolocation service on a primary basis in accordance with Resolution [SRR_RLS] (WRC-12) ;

-1.7 to consider spectrum requirements and possible spectrum allocations to support Wireless Avionics-Intra Communications (WAIC) based on the results of ITU-R studies, in accordance with Resolution [WAIC] (WRC-12)”
+1.7 to consider regulatory actions, including allocations to support Wireless Avionics Intra-Communications (WAIC) based on the results of ITU-R studies, in accordance with Resolution [WAIC] (WRC-12)”

-1.8 to consider an extension of the current worldwide allocation to the Earth Exploration Satellite Service (EESS) (active) in the frequency band 9 300 – 9 900 MHz by at least 600 MHz within the frequency range 8 700 – 10 500 MHz in accordance with Resolution [EESS+600 MHz](WRC-12);
+1.8 to consider an extension of the current worldwide allocation to the Earth Exploration-Satellite Service (active) in the frequency band 9 300 – 9 900 MHz by at least 600 MHz within the frequency range 8 700 – 10 500 MHz in accordance with Resolution [EESS+600 MHz](WRC-12);

-1.9 to consider an allocation for the EESS (Earth-to-space) in the 7 000 – 8 000 MHz range in accordance with Resolution [EESS UPLINKS] (WRC-12);
+1.9 to consider an allocation for the Earth Exploration-Satellite Service (Earth-to-space) in the 7 000 – 8 000 MHz range in accordance with Resolution [EESS UPLINKS] (WRC-12);

+1.10 to consider possible new allocations to the fixed-satellite service (FSS) in the frequency bands 7 150-7 250 MHz (space-to-Earth) and 8 400-8 500 MHz (Earth-to-space), subject to appropriate sharing conditions, with a view to extending the current worldwide allocation to the FSS in the bands 7 250-7 750 MHz (space-to-Earth) and 7 900-8 400 MHz (Earth-to-space), as well as the possibility to allocate part of these bands currently allocated worldwide to the FSS to the maritime-mobile satellite service (MMSS), in accordance with Resolution [SATCOM_SHF_BAND] (WRC-12).

+1.11 to consider the adequate protection of mobile-satellite service operating in the 406-406.1 MHz band from unwanted emissions caused by systems operating in the lower adjacent bands (390-406 MHz) and in the upper adjacent bands (406.1-420 MHz), based on the results of compatibility and regulatory studies.

+1.12 to consider the results of ITU-R studies including spectrum requirements and spectrum identification in order to enhance and implement possible new AIS technology applications in accordance with Resolution [EUR/A82] (WRC-12)

+1.13 to consider spectrum requirements for the on board communication channels in order to support this communication application in accordance with Resolution [EUR/B82] (WRC-12).”

 2 to examine the revised ITU-R Recommendations incorporated by reference in the Radio Regulations communicated by the Radiocommunication Assembly, in accordance with Resolution 28 (Rev.WRC-03), and to decide whether or not to update the corresponding references in the Radio Regulations, in accordance with the principles contained in Annex 1 to Resolution 27 (Rev.WRC-07);